jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/ecm-brakes.rst

    ECM Classic brake current

-Please note that the values provided on this page are hardware specific and you must adjust them to your system.
+Please note that the values provided on this page are hardware specific, and you must adjust them to your system.
 Ideally, you want to find the lowest possible current that still work reliably on your hardware.